softchris/golang-book/02-data-types/01-arrays/README.md

 ## Arrays

-An array is group of elements that are connected.
-You want to use an array when you have a group of something, like many orders, cars, rows in a file.
+An array is a group of elements that are connected.
+You want to use an array when you have a group of something, like many orders, cars, and rows in a file.

-The idea with an Array, is to collect all that data in one structure.
-You also want to be able to iterate over it and possibly carry out an operation on it as a group.
+The idea with an Array is to collect all that data in one structure.
+You also want to be able to iterate over it and carry out an operation on it as a group.

 ## Declare an array